shown in other instead.

 The environment system simulates Scattering by interpolating specific pre-computed Look-UP Textures (LUTs) to achieve physically correct atmosphere rendering and decent ambient lighting.

 The Environment Settings are available in the Render Settings (choose Window -> Settings in the main menu, then, in the Settings window, go to Runtime -> World -> Render -> Environment).

-There are three Environment Presets enabling you to interpolate between the most of the parameters.
-Presets work as layers: the first preset will overlay the zero one, the second will overlay the first and the zero ones.
-By configuring the presets it is possible to create a smooth transition between different weather conditions by tweaking the Intensity scroll bars.
+Three Environment Presets enable you to interpolate between most of the parameters.
+Presets work as layers: Preset 1 overlays Preset 0, Preset 2 overlays Presets 1 and 0.
+By configuring the presets, it is possible to create a smooth transition between different weather conditions by tweaking the Intensity scroll bars.

-The atmosphere rendering is based on interpolation between several LUTs (Look-Up Textures) describing different states of the sky during the day.
+The atmosphere rendering is based on interpolation between several LUTs (Look-Up Textures) describing different sky states during the day.

 - The Mie LUT texture defines the Mie light (the color of the light around the Sun and the Moon).